-In November 2014, NewLink entered into the NewLink Merck Agreement with Merck to develop and potentially commercialize its Ebola vaccine rVSVΔG-ZEBOV that it licensed from PHAC. rVSVΔG-ZEBOV was also eligible to receive a PRV if approval was granted by the FDA, with the Company entitled to 60% of the PRV value obtained through sale, transfer or other disposition of the PRV.
+In November 2014, NewLink entered into the NewLink Merck Agreement with Merck to develop and potentially commercialize its Ebola vaccine rVSV Δ G-ZEBOV that it licensed from PHAC. rVSV Δ G-ZEBOV was also eligible to receive a PRV if approval was granted by the FDA, with the Company entitled to 60% of the PRV value obtained through sale, transfer or other disposition of the PRV.
 On December 20, 2019, Merck announced that the FDA approved its application for ERVEBO® (Ebola Zaire Vaccine, Live) for the prevention of disease caused by Zaire Ebola virus in individuals 18 years of age and older.
-On July 27, 2020, we and Merck entered into the PRV Asset Purchase Agreement, whereby we and Merck each agreed that Merck would purchase the PRV from us for \$100.0 million.
-Merck paid us \$60.0 million, representing our share of the purchase price in two installments.
-The first installment of \$34.0 million was received by us at the closing on July 27, 2020 and the final installment of \$26.0 million was received on January 11, 2021.
+Pursuant to the asset purchase agreement, Merck agreed, among other things, to pay us for the PRV in two installments.
+As required by the agreement, Merck paid us \$34.0 million at the closing during the three months ended September 30, 2020 and \$26.0 million on January 11, 2021.

-We also have the potential to earn royalties on sales of the vaccine in certain countries, if the vaccine is successfully commercialized by Merck.
-However, we believe that the market for the vaccine will be limited primarily to areas in the developing world that are excluded from royalty payment or where the vaccine is donated or sold at low or no margin and therefore we do not expect to receive material royalty payments from Merck in the foreseeable future.
+We have received and have the potential to continue to earn royalties on sales of the vaccine in certain countries.
+However, we believe that the market for the vaccine will be limited primarily to areas in the developing world that are excluded from royalty payment or where the vaccine is donated or sold at low or no margin and, therefore, we do not expect to receive material royalty payments from Merck in the foreseeable future.

-NewLink's Legacy Oncology Candidates
+Oncology Candidates

-In connection with the Merger, we acquired NewLink's small-molecule product candidates.
+We have small-molecule product candidates, which we acquired from NewLink in the merger.
 These product candidates, indoximod, NLG802 (a prodrug of indoximod) and NLG919 (a direct IDO1 enzymatic inhibitor) are indoleamine-2, 3-dioxygenase pathway inhibitors.
-We also acquired an additional small molecule product candidate, NLG207, which is a nanoparticle-drug conjugate consisting of a cyclodextrin-based polymer backbone linked to camptothecin, a topoisomerase 1 inhibitor, which was out-licensed to Ellipses Pharma Limited, effective December 17, 2019.
+We also had an additional small molecule product candidate, NLG207, which is a nanoparticle-drug conjugate consisting of a cyclodextrin-based polymer backbone linked to camptothecin, a topoisomerase 1 inhibitor, which was out-licensed to Ellipses Pharma Limited, effective December 17, 2019.

 Two U.S. patents covering both the salt and prodrug formulations of indoximod were issued in the United States on August 15, 2017 and February 19, 2019, respectively, providing exclusivity until at least 2036.
-We are continuing to pursue international patent coverage for these formulations in some countries, and we are exploring the potential for further development and licensing opportunities but currently do not have any active program for these acquired small molecule product candidates.
+We are continuing to pursue international patent coverage for these formulations in some countries.
+We may explore the potential for further development and licensing opportunities for these product candidates; however, we currently do not have any active program for these acquired small molecule product candidates.